-It grossly distorts the history of this controversy, presents a deceptive description of the nature of science and particularly geology.
+It grossly distorts the history of this controversy and presents a deceptive description of the nature of science, particularly geology.

 In my analysis of the non-geological parts of the book, I present and document the evidence to show the following.
 The authorship (eight professing Christians joined with three anti-Christians [agnostics]) is corrupt and contrary to Paul’s command in 2 Corinthians 6:14–18.
 It was funded in significant part by non-Christians and the anti-biblical Templeton Foundation1.
 It has been promoted to non-Christian geology professors to equip them to undermine the faith of Christians.
-It grossly distorts the history of this controversy, presents a deceptive description of the nature of science and particularly geology.
+It grossly distorts the history of this controversy and presents a deceptive description of the nature of science, particularly of geology.
 Most importantly, it displays a shallow and distorted handling of Scripture and frequently misrepresents young-earth creationists.
-As I show, its purpose is to openly convince Christians to accept millions of years but also subtly to accept biological (including human) evolution.
+As I show, its purpose is to openly convince Christians to accept millions of years but also to subtly convince them to accept biological (including human) evolution.

 My analysis begins with a discussion of the critical difference between experimental (operation) science and historical (origin) science and the role of philosophical assumptions in the interpretation of the geological evidence.2 Hypotheses about the geological past and the biblical account of creation and the flood relate to the latter kind of science.
 The story of millions of years of earth history does not come from scientific experiments or radiometric dating but from naturalistic, uniformitarian, philosophical and religious assumptions used to interpret the geological evidence.